 Caution should be taken while hiking the island's rugged shoreline.
 While MCHT employs summer caretakers on the island from July through Labor Day, no services are available and cell phone coverage is spotty.
 There are few places along Maine's coast as isolated, wild, and beautiful as Marshall Island.

-There is camping at established campsites by reservation only (207-729-7366) and fires are permissible by permit only (contact Maine Forest Service at 207-827-1800 for permit).
+Camping is allowed at established first come first served campsites; call (207) 729-7366 or email MCHT stewardship with any questions.
+Fires are permissible by permit only (contact Maine Forest Service at 207-827-1800 for permit).
 Please keep all fires below high tide line, do not cut or break tree limbs (dead or alive), do not leave fire unattended, and completely extinguish all fires.
 Please stay on established trails, carry out all waste (including human and pet waste and toilet paper), and keep pets under control.

 This trail passes through a property that was acquired in part with funds from the Land for Maine’s Future program.
 For more information about the LMF program and the places it has helped to protect, please visit the LMF webpage.